 Some people think that life is not about fun and games.
 The Scrooges of the world don't make good leaders.
 Exceptional leaders find ways to inject fun into the journey.
 A good laugh brings sunshine to the difficult and challenging days.

-Becoming an exceptional project manager doesn’t mean that you possess all of these traits at once.
+Becoming an exceptional project manager doesn't mean that you possess all of these traits at once.
 Pick one or two; work on maturing the quality over time.
+Find a friend or coach who can help you grow in that area.
 Periodically, pick additional traits to develop.